PUT /api/v1/trustedOrigins/{trustedOriginId}

 String | No |

-Unique origin URL for the Trusted Origin.
+Unique origin URL for the trusted origin.
 The supported schemes for this attribute are HTTP, HTTPS, FTP, Ionic 2, and Capacitor. |

 status |